victorm-97/fighting-game/README.md

 # 2D Fighting Game
-A 2D fighting gaame made with Javascript where it is played by two players.
+A 2D fighting gaame made with Javascript and HTML where it is played by two players.